mooore-digital/stylelint-config/CHANELOG.md

 ## [Unreleased]

+## [2.1.0] - 2023-01-18
+### Added
+- Lint Order support to the CSS and SCSS rules, not the M2 related rules

 ## [2.0.1] - 2022-11-28
 ### Fixed
-- Line length rule on Tailwind by unsetting it
+- Unset Line length rule for on Tailwind, since `@apply` will create a long length

 ## [2.0.0] - 2022-11-28
 ### Added